IBM/BluePic/README.md

 #### 6. Configure Bluemix Push service

-It is important to note that we will need to configure a notification provider before we can really use the Bluemix Push service.
-In our case, we need to configure credentials for the Apple Push Notification Service (APNS).
-Luckily, Bluemix has instructions to walk you though that process, you can find that [here](https://console.ng.bluemix.net/docs/services/mobilepush/t_push_provider_ios.html).
+To utilize push notification capabilities on Bluemix, you need to configure a notification provider.
+For BluePic, you should configure credentials for the Apple Push Notification Service (APNS).
+Luckily, Bluemix has [instructions](https://console.ng.bluemix.net/docs/services/mobilepush/t_push_provider_ios.html) to walk you through that process.

-Do not forget to upload the .p12 certificate to Bluemix as well as enter the password for that certificate, as mentioned in instructions, linked to above.
-Once you have completed the appropriate steps with Apple and Bluemix, just make sure the `bluemix.plist` was correctly updated in step 4.
+Please note that you'd need to upload a ```.p12``` certificate to Bluemix and enter the password for it, as mentioned in the [instructions](https://console.ng.bluemix.net/docs/services/mobilepush/t_push_provider_ios.html).
+Once you've completed the appropriate steps with Apple and Bluemix, just make sure the `bluemix.plist` was correctly updated in step 5.

 Lastly, remember that push notifications will only show up on a physical iOS device.